 As part of my visit at “The Vulgar” I got interviewed about the context of the various pieces from different epochs (I’ll share that interview with you as soon as it’s live!).
 The exhibition has lots of controversial fashion items on display – like the Mono-kini from 1964, which was part of heated discussion in society, but also brought a push to female self esteem.

 Today on Instagram and Facebook we can see a retrogressive trend, where the female nipple is being banned by strange ethical standards.
-On the other hand you can get pornography everywhere in the weirdest forms.
 Maybe our double standards are eating up society?

 For more about the exhibition go to: The Vulgar – Belvedere

 As you can see in the photos above I showed up in a seemingly “vulgar” 90’s inspired rave outfit, that also takes elements of the S&M scene as a frame of reference.
 So the question is: Is this vulgar or fashionable?

 Location: Prince Eugene’s Winter Palace, 1010 Vienna